Manhattan, Kansas: Economy

-Future growth

-In 2009, the United States Department of Homeland Security announced that it would locate the National Bio and Agro-Defense Facility (NBAF) in Manhattan.
-The NBAF is scheduled to open in 2022, and will be a federal lab to research biological threats involving human, zoonotic (i.e., transmitted from animals to humans) and foreign animal diseases.
-It is expected to employ between 250 and 350 people, including researchers, technical support and operations specialists.

 Historic businesses

-Manhattan's Tallgrass Brewing Co was the largest brewery in Kansas until it ceased operations in 2018.
+Manhattan's Tallgrass Brewing Company was the largest brewery in Kansas until it ceased operations in 2018.
 The former Dickinson Theatres chain began in Manhattan in 1920, and grew to operate in seven states before it was purchased in 2014.

 Government

 Local

 Manhattan is governed under a council-manager system, with a five-member City Commission.
 Elections are nonpartisan and are held every other year, in odd-numbered years.
 Three City Commission positions are chosen in each election.
 The two highest vote recipients receive four-year terms, while the third highest vote recipient receives a two-year term.
 The highest vote winner in a general election is established to serve as mayor on the third year of a four-year term.
 The Mayor presides over Commission meetings, but has the same voting rights as other Commissioners and no veto power.
-As of 2022, Linda Morse serves as the city's mayor.
+As of 2025, Susan Adamchak serves as the city's mayor.

 State

 Manhattan is located inside several state district boundaries.
 Most of Manhattan falls within two districts for the Kansas House of Representatives.
-Representative Tom Phillips (R) serves in District 67, which includes portions of south, west, and northern Riley County.
+Representative Mike Dodson (R) serves in District 67, which includes portions of south, west, and northern Riley County.
 Representative Sydney Carlin (D) represents District 66, which includes most of downtown Manhattan, and the northeastern portions of the city.
 Small portions of Manhattan extend into other districts to the south and north.

-Manhattan is the Kansas Senate District 22, and the state senator is Democrat Tom Hawk.
+Manhattan is the Kansas Senate District 22, and the state senator is Democrat Usha Reddi.

 Federal

 Manhattan is located in Kansas's 1st congressional district, which is represented by Republican Tracey Mann.
 Manhattan was moved from the 2nd District to the 1st District during redistricting in 2012.
 Manhattan had been placed originally in the 1st District when the state was subdivided in 1874.
 John Alexander Anderson of Manhattan served as the district's second Congressional representative, from 1879 to 1885.

-A majority of voters in Riley County never supported a Democratic candidate for president, until Joe Biden won the county in the 2020 election.
+No Democratic candidate for president had ever received majority support among Riley County voters, until Joe Biden won the county in the 2020 election.
 Republicans have carried Riley County in every previous presidential election, except for 1912, when a majority of the county's voters supported the Progressive candidate Theodore Roosevelt.